Howard20181/vamp-lossy-encoding-detector/README.md

 augmentations were (separately) resampling to 48kHz, adjusting the level by -3dB, and applying 1.1x time-stretch using [Rubber Band](https://breakfastquay.com/rubberband/).

-Three clips were taken from different parts of the resulting files and processed in each way, for a total of about 4300 examples.
+Three clips were taken from different parts of each track and processed in each way, for a total of about 4300 examples.
 They were assigned to training or validation based on the identity of the clip, avoiding the same clip appearing in different forms in